Neil-Brown/DriveAudioPlayer/README.md

 Watch a short demo showing how to upload music, create playlists, and play songs from Google Drive.

 [![Google Drive music player demo video](images/google-drive-music-player-demo.png)](https://youtu.be/pvxFkeY2ZPs?si=Du9rLCwN_NydlkWj)
+_Click the image to watch the demo on YouTube._

 ---

 ## Try Drive Audio Player